g910v/react-prime-cron/CONTRIBUTING.md

-# Contributing to ReactJS Cron
+# Contributing to React Prime Cron

-Want to contribute to ReactJS Cron?
+Want to contribute to ReactPrime Cron?
 There are a few things you need to know.

 ## Install